SABARNO-PRAMANICK/SABARNO-PRAMANICK/README.md

 ### Career Highlights

-- 💡 Quantum Machine Learning Intern at **The Oxford College of Engineering**
+- 💡 Quantum Computing Intern at **The Oxford College of Engineering**
 - 📚 Data Analyst Intern at **StuValley Technology**

 ---